mongodb/docs/source/includes/agent-install-ui-instructions.rst

 |mms| displays the {+mdbagent+} install instructions after you choose
-your Agent download.
+your {+mdbagent+} download.
 You can copy all the necessary commands from the |application|.